 The Outlander Sport is a small crossover based on Mitsubishi's larger Outlander model.
 It comes up short on cargo room, engine power and handling compared to many similarly-priced rivals, but pleasant styling and decent fuel efficiency make it worth a look.

-An angular front fascia gives the Outlander Sport a focused look while preserving the small 'ute's pint-sized and playful overall design theme.
+An angular front fascia that falls in line with the Japanese car maker's new Dynamic Shield design language gives the Outlander Sport a focused look while preserving the small 'ute's pint-sized and playful overall design theme.
 Underneath the sheet metal, the Outlander Sport uses the same suspension setup as the larger Outlander - a MacPherson strut layout in front with a trailing multi-link at the rear.
 The configuration delivers a smooth ride quality but falls short in the realm of handling dynamics.
 Electric power steering comes standard.

-The cabin features a rather non-descript design, and, while durable, the materials don't feel upscale.
+The cabin features a rather non-descript design, but it feels more upscale than before thanks to an extra dose of soft-touch materials.
 Road noise is kept to a minimum thanks to increased sound insulation, helping occupants appreciate the improved sound quality from the available premium sound system.